ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities_advanced.md

      3. The biggest and most important section of this is the function for what happens the moment a fireball/bullet/projectile makes impact with something.

-         Weapons come with data for their hit target built-in, so we just need to utilize this data to determine whether or not we apply damage and how much damage we apply.
+         Weapons come with data for their impacted target built-in, so we just need to utilize this data to determine whether or not we apply damage and how much damage we apply.

          Here is the whole complete function--add this to your script beneath the variables: